RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 # Part I
 {:.part}

-This guide is an unofficial training guide for listeners about chats with members who appear hostile.
+This is an unofficial training guide for listeners about chats with members who appear hostile.

 This is not a self-help guide for members.
 If you are not a listener you can still read this guide, but becoming a listener first and gaining some experience taking general requests is strongly recommended as a starting point.